Do you know that expression, “light at the end of the tunnel?”

 Usually, that has a positive connotation.
 After some hard work or persevering through something difficult or unpleasant, you can see "the light at the end of the tunnel” and rejoice that the work is almost done.

-Today, we are telling a different story.
-At the end of this tunnel, we’ll find some shady hackers gaining remote control access to some victim networks.
+Today, we're telling a different story—one where remote access threats lurk at the end of the tunnel, with shady hackers gaining unauthorized control over victim networks.

-And when we say tunnel, we mean a computer networking tunnel—like a proxy, packets being routed or sent someplace else.
-In some scenarios, “tunneling” like this actually has a good and functional purpose.
-But when we see it while we are hunting for malware, it is often used for bad guys to exfiltrate data or control network traffic.
+And when we say tunnel, we mean computer network tunneling—like a proxy, packets being routed or sent someplace else.
+In some scenarios, network “tunneling” like this actually has a good and functional purpose.
+But when we see it while we are hunting for malware, it’s often used by bad actors to exfiltrate data or control network traffic.

 In this case, we saw artifacts that indicate a hacker used ngrok to tunnel traffic from RDP and VPN ports out to the open Internet.